marcinpiczak/MyInvoicingApp/README.md

 * Asigning users to roles/positions
 * Removing user from role/position

-## Usage:
+## Application:

-In order to get access to application modules you need to login with user that is asigned to at least one of the roles: `Accountant` or `Manager` which provides access to modules: `Budgets`, `Customers`, `Invoices`.
+In order to get access to application modules login with user that is asigned to at least one of the roles: `Accountant` or `Manager` which provides access to modules: `Budgets`, `Customers`, `Invoices`.
 `Admin` role provides access to administration module which allows to manage roles/positions and asigning users to them.

 ##### to be continued.